 Botulinum toxin type A is what we tend to call BOTOX because it has the longest track record.
 BOTOX was the first neuromodulator injectable ever, and still has the biggest market share.
 It worked so well that more neuromodulators followed and now BOTOX isn’t the only option; there are currently 5 – FDA approved injectable neuromodulators.

 BOTOX was approved in 2002, Dysport 2009, Xeomin 2011, Jeuveau 2019, and most recently Daxxify.

-They are all designed to address the same types of wrinkles, which are caused by muscle movement and often become most pronounced when you express emotions.
-They all contain the same active ingredient, botulinum toxin type A. and they all work the same way.
-By blocking neurological signals to the muscles, reducing the appearance of wrinkles at the point of injection.
+They are all designed to address the same types of wrinkles, caused by muscle movement that often become most pronounced when we express emotions.
+They all contain the same active ingredient, botulinum toxin type A and work the same way by blocking neurological signals to the muscles, reducing the appearance of wrinkles at the point of injection.

 In the interest of figuring out what you should know before having injections it’s good to know what to avoid:

 - Price shopping.
 It’s really not the best place to start.
 You may have read articles with comparisons, like one unit of Botox is equal to three units of Dysport, making Botox the more cost-effective option.
 These analogies are faulty by nature: They assume providers are using identical dilutions, which is rarly the case, Varying the concentration, can be totally fine.
 Some physician practices prefer something more or less diluted, and even a single injector might vary concentrations for different areas of treatment depending on the patient’s anatomy.
 Since units are not standardized across the field, a less-then-reputable place could theoretically (and often does) offer lower prices using a markedly lower dilution and consumer would never know the difference.